Curriculum-RLAIF: Curriculum Alignment with Reinforcement Learning from AI Feedback: Experiments

-Several pretrained LLMs are used in our experiments.
-LLaMA-3.3-70B~\citep{grattafiori_llama_2024} is selected as the off-the-shelf LLM for preference labeling, as it is the best-performing and accessible open-source LLM when we conduct the experiments.
-We select two pretrained LLMs from two mainstream series of pretrained LLMs widely used in academia, Gemma-1-2B~\citep{team_gemma_2024-1} and LLaMA-3-8B~\citep{grattafiori_llama_2024}, with different parameter sizes, to serve as the base models for our experiments.
-Following prior work in the evaluation of the alignment performance \citep{yang_rlcd_2024, shaikh_show_2024,zheng_judging_2023}, we utilize GPT-4o as proxy human judges to compare responses generated by a policy model and the base model.
-We prompt GPT-4o to select which response is better for the goal of an alignment task, and calculate the win rate on 1000 randomly selected samples as the evaluation metric, where a higher win rate indicates better alignment performance.
-See Appendix~\ref{app:promt_examples} for evaluation details.
+\textbf{Implementation Details.} In our experiments, we employ LLaMA-3.3-70B~\citep{grattafiori_llama_2024} as the preference annotator for random pairs, given its leading instruction-following and judgment performance among accessible open-source LLMs at the time of our experiments.
+Recognizing the substantial computational expense of performance evaluation, as each combination of task and base model requires jointly training a reward model and a policy model, we select three representative base models spanning a wide range of parameter scales from mainstream LLM families, i.e., Gemma-1-2B~\citep{team_gemma_2024-1}, LLaMA-3-8B~\citep{grattafiori_llama_2024}, and Qwen2.5-32B~\citep{qwen2025Qwen25TechnicalReport}.
+Following prior work in evaluating the alignment performance~\citep{yang_rlcd_2024, shaikh_show_2024, zheng_judging_2023, zeng2026vision}, we use GPT-4o as a proxy human judge to compare the quality of responses generated by the policy model relative to those from the base model.
+Specifically, we prompt GPT-4o to determine which response better fulfills the objective of the given alignment task, and report the win rate computed over 1000 randomly selected samples as the primary evaluation metric, where a higher win rate indicates superior alignment performance.
+Comprehensive implementation details and evaluation prompts are provided in Appendix~\ref{app:impl_detials_curriculum_rlaif} and Appendix~\ref{app:promt_examples}, respectively.